gaps-closure/hal/daemon/README.md

 ## HAL Daemon
 The daemon directory contains the Hardware Abstraction Layer (HAL) Service components.
-The HAL Service runs as a daemon
-(typically started by a systemd script at boot time).

 Based on its conifguration file, the HAL daemon will:
-- Open, configure and manages multiple types of interfaces.
+- Open, configure and manage multiple interfaces.
-- Routes packets between interfaces, based on the configured *halmap*.
+- Route packets between interfaces, based on the configured *halmap*.
-- Translates the HAL tags (in packet headers), based on the configured interface packet model.
+- Translate HAL tags in packet headers, based on the configured interface packet model.

 ## HAL Architecture
-HAL runs as one or more daemon on a host machine.
-Each daemon supports multiple applications and GAPS devices, through its interfaces.
-If there are multiple HAL instances on a node, each must use a unique set of interaces. the HAL coniguratin file speciies the high-level interaces (e.g., xdd0 and xdd1), which can include one or more:
+The HAL Service runs as a daemon, typically started by a systemd script at boot time, supporting multiple applications and Cross Domain Gaurd (CDG).
+Each application communicates with the application or guard through on of its high-level interaces (e.g., xdd0 and xdd1), which can include one or more:
-.
-Serial devices carrying TCP/IP packets (e.g., tty0).
+- Serial devices carrying TCP/IP packets (e.g., tty0).
-.
-Network devices carrying either UDP or TCP packets (e.g., eth0) in client and/or server mode).
+- Network devices carrying either UDP or TCP packets (e.g., eth0) in client and/or server mode).
-.
-ZeroMQ using IPC or INET (e.g., ipc:///tmp/halpub, ipc:///tmp/halsub).
+- ZeroMQ using IPC or INET (e.g., ipc:///tmp/halpub, ipc:///tmp/halsub).
 In the figure below, HAL's left interface connects to the applications, while its right interfaces connect (through the host's devices) to the CDGs (residing either as a *bookend* (BE) on the same host as HAL or as a *bump-in-the-wire* (BW).

 ![HAL interfaces between applications and Network Interfaces.](figure_HAL_daemon.png)

 The HAL daemon has the following major components:
 - **Device Manager** which opens, configures and manages multiple types of interfaces (real or emualted):
 - Openning the devices specified in the configuration file, using each one's specified addressing/port and communication mode.
   - Reading and writing packets, waiting for received packets on all the opened read interfaces and transmitting packets back out onto a write interface.
-- **Data Plane Switch**, which forwards data to the correct interface (e.g., from xdd0 to xdd1) based based on the arriving packet's tag and the HAL configuration file mapping rules (**halmap**).
+- **Data Plane Switch**, which forwards data to the correct interface (e.g., from xdd0 to xdd1) based based on the arriving packet's tag and the HAL configuration file unidirectional mapping rules (**halmap**).
 - **Message Functions**, which transform and control packets passing through HAL.
 Currenlty supported function include:
   - Conversion to and from the internal HAL format (containing tag and ADU) and the different CDG packet formats.
 Each CDG packet format has a separate HAL sub-component that performs the tag encoding and decoding.